 4 – Use different model presentations

-You’re trying to create a shared mental model together, and different ways of doing this will fit different domain experts more or less well.
+You’re trying to create a shared mental model together, and different ways of doing this will suit different domain experts more or less well.
 It’s also highly contextual.

 Sometimes it helps to sketch on a whiteboard.
 Sometimes it’s enough to talk and really play with the words, evolving the ubiquitous language together.
 Sometimes writing text together works best, or sketching a user interface.
 And don’t forget code, it can work like a charm too.